jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

 * Kaggle Kernels ([https://kaggle.com/kernels](https://kaggle.com/kernels)) are
   free hosted Python and R notebooks with access to substantial computational resources (quad-core, 16GB RAM, GPU, Internet connected, up to 6h runtime per session).
-All notebooks have also seemless access to datasets hosted on [Kaggle Datasets](https://www.kaggle.com/datasets).
-Instructors can use one of the thousands datasets available on
+All notebooks have also seamless access to datasets hosted on [Kaggle Datasets](https://www.kaggle.com/datasets).
+Instructors can use one of the thousands of datasets available on
   [Kaggle Datasets](https://www.kaggle.com/datasets) (perfect for implementing the [The world is your dataset](#the-world-is-your-dataset) pedagogical pattern) or upload their own data (up to 10GB per dataset).
 Kaggle